Antifa blames older man for Portland fracas that left him bloodied

 Mr. Blum said he joined about 45 people attending a June 29 rally sponsored by the Him Too movement, led by Haley Adams, at Pioneer Courthouse Square.
 A second rally sponsored by the Proud Boys was scheduled for the same day at a park in Portland, but Mr. Blum said he never saw it.

-The rally was swarmed by hundreds of counter-protesters, including but not limited to antifa, who tried to move past a police line to enter the square.
+The rally was swarmed by hundreds of counterprotesters, including but not limited to antifa members who tried to move past a police line to enter the square.
 Officers stopped the protesters at one end of the plaza, but about 150 to 200 eventually made it through another opening, Mr. Blum said.

 A series of squabbles ensued.
 He said he and his friends wound up defending a bearded man wearing an American flag sundress.
-He said he pulled out his baton—and later put it away—after an antifa activist brought out a billy club, and then wound up in a face-to-face argument with another activist.
+He said he pulled out his baton — and later put it away — after an antifa activist brought out a billy club, and then wound up in a face-to-face argument with another activist.

 What appeared to set off the violence, as shown by a video posted online, was a shirtless blond man, who wore no mask, sucker-punching another man.
 Mr. Blum said his friend Adam Kelly intervened, “and that’s when I’m running to help my friend.”